rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 What about those who aren’t as lucky?
 What about the aging population and those dealing with chronic diseases?

 Being sick is tiring and stressful, and when your patients are already feeling low, nothing is worse than having to provide the same information repeatedly during their hospital stay.
-Doing this not only exhausting, but can also erode patient confidence in a healthcare provider.
+Doing this is not only exhausting, but can also erode patient confidence in a healthcare provider.
 Your patients may wonder: Didn’t I already tell someone this information?
 Why isn’t my healthcare team communicating with each other?
 Are they truly capable of treating me?